 The QCA Code has ten principles of corporate governance that the Company has committed to apply within the foundations of the business.
 These principles are:

-- Take into account wider stakeholder and social responsibilities and their implications for long tern success;
+Take into account wider stakeholder and social responsibilities and their implications for long term success;

 As Chairman of the Company I am acutely aware of the need for an effective and focused Board that leads the business and builds upon its successes.
 Strong corporate governance helps underpin the foundations of a solid and successful business.
 The Board is committed to ensuring good corporate governance, from executive level and throughout the operations of the business.
 Following the revisions to the AIM Rules for Companies in March 2018 pursuant to which all AIM companies are required to comply with a recognised corporate governance code, the decision has been made by the Company that it will adopt the Quoted Company Alliance Corporate Governance Code 2018.
 The directors believe that the QCA Code is the most appropriate recognised governance code for the Company.

 As Chairman it is my duty to ensure that good standards of governance are delivered and fed throughout the organisation.
 The Board as a whole looks to instill a culture across the Company, delivering strong values and compliant social and corporate responsibilities.